Corned Beef and Potato Pie

 Mashed corned beef and potato

 Peel and chop the onion.
-Add a dash of oil to a frying pan and fry the onions until soft.
+Heat a little oil in a frying pan and gently cook the onion until softened.
 Add the onion to the mashed beef and potato mixture and mix well.

 Onions added to mashed corned beef and potato in a bowl.